The Ehrismann Residence, a historic Western-style building located on the hills of Yamate, Yokohama

 If you call, you might be able to get through at that time!

-A portrait of the mansion's owner, Mr. F. Ehrisman, and his wife (who is Japanese).
+A portrait of the owner of the mansion, Mr. F. Ehrisman, and his wife (Japanese).

 On the first floor, a restored Western-style room from the Taisho period is on display.

-The furniture, such as chairs and tables, were designed by architect Raymond.
+The furniture, including chairs and tables, was designed by architect Raymond.

 Reception room with fireplace